tomerfiliba/plumbum/docs/local_commands.rst

                        '/Program Files/Pandoc/pandoc.exe',
                        '/Program Files (x86)/Pandoc/pandoc.exe')

 An exception is still raised if none of the commands are found.
+Unlike ``[]`` access, an exception will be raised if the executable does not exist.

 .. versionadded:: 1.5.1